 Brain tumor, breast cancer, colon cancer, congenital heart disease, heart arrhythmia.
 See more conditions.

 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

 Results from two studies of adults who took ginger for nausea showed that various doses of ginger before starting chemotherapy treatments helped to reduce the severity of nausea.
 In these studies, participants began taking ginger orally three days prior to starting chemotherapy.
 The ginger was taken in addition to a standard medication prescribed to reduce nausea and vomiting.
 A small number of participants reported side effects including heartburn, bruising, flushing and rash.

 Brent A. Bauer, M.D.

-Check out these best-sellers and special offers on books and newsletters from Mayo Clinic.
+Check out these best-sellers and special offers on books and newsletters from Mayo Clinic Press.

 A single copy of these materials may be reprinted for noncommercial personal use only.
-"Mayo," "Mayo Clinic," "MayoClinic.com," "EmbodyHealth," "Enhance your life," and the triple-shield Mayo Clinic logo are trademarks of Mayo Foundation for Medical Education and Research.
+"Mayo," "Mayo Clinic," "MayoClinic.org," "Mayo Clinic Healthy Living," and the triple-shield Mayo Clinic logo are trademarks of Mayo Foundation for Medical Education and Research.